 - Cotton is almost pure cellulose.
-The fibers are a soft, thread that grows in a boll, or protective casing, around the seeds of cotton plant.
+The fibers are actually a soft thread which grows in a boll, or protective casing, around the seeds of the cotton plant.

-- Cotton has been spun, woven, and dyed since prehistoric times.
+- For hundreds of generations, cotton has been spun, woven, and dyed.

-In the below video, the process of taking a bail of cotton into a spool of cotton yarn is demonstrated.
-Carding is a process where the fibers are sorted, separating the long fibers from the shorter less desirable ones.
+In the below video, there is a demonstration of the process of taking a bail of cotton into a spool of cotton yarn.
+Carding is a process where the fibers are sorted, which separates the long fibers from the shorter, less desirable ones.

-- Many products claiming to be made of Egyptian cotton aren’t.
+- A high number of products that claim to be made of Egyptian cotton simply are not.

-- Officials from the Department of Agriculture of Egypt have been quoted saying, more cotton is sold as Egyptian Cotton than could ever be grown in Egypt.
+- Officials from Egypt’s Department of Agriculture have publicly said that the amount of Egyptian cotton labeled and sold as Egyptian Cotton could never be grown in Egypt.

-To shop for Italy's finest luxury bedding click on the below shop button.
+Shop for Italy's finest luxury bedding below shop...